|1. The Daily Schedule

 • Inappropriate use of smart devices in school that falls under the category of cyberbullying will be handled at the office in accordance with the Nova Scotia Cyberbullying Act.

-Students who violate the AVRSB or Horton cell phone/smart device policy will be dealt with in the following manner:
+Students who violate the AVRCE or Horton cell phone/smart device policy will be dealt with in the following manner:

 1st Offense: Warning from staff member involved